dobsondev/dobsondev-shortcodes/readme.md

 [endCodeBlock]

 This shortcode will create the end tags for the code snippet started by [startCode].
 If you use these two together you can create small, simple code blocks that have a black background with white text, which is the common convention.
 This is great for showing Terminal commands or very small code snippets (I recommend using the embed GitHub Gists shortcode for longer code samples).

+If you want to change any of the styling for the code blocks, please use the CSS class "pre.dobdev-code-block".
+From here you can change font size, font family, background color, padding and even the actual text color using your theme's (hopefully child theme's) stylesheet.
+This should only be done by someone experienced using CSS, otherwise the results could cause harm to the layout of your site.

 **Buttons**